codacy/codacy-analysis-cli/README.md

 #### Docker Configuration
 Once the pre-requisites are met, it’s time to enable the connectivity between bash and docker.

-It’s mandatory that the daemon is exposed without LTS.
+It’s mandatory that the daemon is exposed without TLS.
 In order to do that go to Docker Settings -> General.
 Just click on the checkbox with the label 'Expose daemon on tcp://localhost:2375 without TLS' and docker will reload.

 #### Preparing docker client on bash
 Now it’s time to go to the bash and install and configure the docker client.